Portuguese Navy: World War II

 An effort was also made to defend the Portuguese overseas territories in Africa, Asia and Oceania.
 Although the naval and military assets were always few for such large number of territories, it was still possible to maintain the integrity of the great majority of them.
 The major exception being Portuguese Timor, which was occupied by Australian and Dutch forces in December 1941, allegedly to defend it against a possible Japanese invasion.
-After protests from the Portuguese Government, an agreement was reached in which the Allied forces would withdraw from the Portuguese territory after the arriving of the Portuguese military reinforcements that were sent from Mozambique on board the aviso and the transport ship João Belo.
+After protests from the Portuguese Government, an agreement was reached in which the Allied forces would withdraw from the Portuguese territory after the arrival of the Portuguese military reinforcements that were sent from Mozambique on board the aviso and the transport ship João Belo.
 In February 1942, when the Portuguese reinforcements were still en route, the Japanese used the pretext of the Australian and Dutch invasion to invade Portuguese Timor, catching the Allied forces by surprise and forcing them to withdraw to the mountains.
-This evolved to Battle of Timor, fought from 1942 to 1945.
+This evolved into the Battle of Timor, fought from 1942 to 1945.

-In 1943, following an evocation of the Anglo-Portuguese Treaty of 1373 by the British Government, Portugal cede air facilities to the Royal Air Force in the Terceira Island, Azores.
+In 1943, following an evocation of the Anglo-Portuguese Treaty of 1373 by the British Government, Portugal ceded air facilities to the Royal Air Force in the Terceira Island, Azores.
 Latter, similar facilities were also ceded to the United States in Santa Maria Island.
 The facilities in the Azores would be crucial for the Allied victory in the Battle of the Atlantic and its global Victory in Europe.
 However, this Portuguese collaboration with the Allies increased the threat of a possible aggression from the Axis, forcing the Portuguese Navy to increase its efforts to deter any possible naval attack against Continental Portugal, the Azores and the other Portuguese islands in the North Atlantic.